junxit/us-congress-bills-119/metadata.md

 - 2025-08-08 — Placed on the Union Calendar, Calendar No. 180.
 - 2025-08-08 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 119-222.
 - 2025-08-08 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 119-222.
+- 2025-11-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2025-11-17 — Considered as unfinished business. (consideration: CR H4691-4692)
+- 2025-11-17 — Considered under suspension of the rules. (consideration: CR H4681-4682)
+- 2025-11-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1608.
+- 2025-11-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-11-17 — Mr. Garbarino moved to suspend the rules and pass the bill, as amended.
+- 2025-11-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 15 (Roll no. 286). (text: CR H4681-4682)
+- 2025-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 15 (Roll no. 286). (text: CR H4681-4682)